unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 In this section, you will create a new Product in Murano.

-1. In Murano, navigate to the [Product tab](http://exosite.io/business/products).
+1. In Murano, navigate to the [Products tab](http://exosite.io/business/products).

-2. To add a Product, click New Product.
+2. To add a Product, click "NEW PRODUCT."

   ![image alt text](thingdev_5.png)